triangledirt/books/Under the Stars.md

 It's probably dangerous for two drug addicts to be friends with each other, but it doesn't feel like a choice to me.
 Mick is my friend.
 I like him, and that's that.

 ## 30
-My first day at work I arrive early (or course).
+My first day at work I arrive early (of course).
 I march up to the third floor to suite 304 and turn the door handle.
 It's locked.
 I got here too early.

 I go downstairs to the sandwich shop on the first floor.
 The place is filled with snack food, model trucks, sports jerseys, drinks, and some basic groceries.
 There's a TV on which is playing Fox News, but I decide to shop there anyway.
 I get an English muffin with egg and cheese and jalapeños.
 I take it to the balcony on the second floor and eat looking out over the parking lot.
 The lake is on the other side but so is my boss's office.
 I don't want to look too eager.